1. Become an EnergyStar superstar.

 1,850 gallons of water are required to produce one pound of meat, but only 39 gallons are needed for one pound of vegetables.
 The production of meat also results in 30 times more greenhouse gas emissions than vegetables.
 Go meatless whenever you can.

 Heat and cool your home with an internet-connected thermostat and receive a rebate from Austin Energy.
 These nifty devices give you control over your home’s temperature from any location, save you money, and reduce the risk of power outages for everyone during peak demand periods.

-Encourage family, friends, neighbors and/or colleagues to take action with you.
-Together, we can create a better, brighter and more beautiful city!
+Encourage family, friends, neighbors, and colleagues to take action with you.
+Together, we can create a better, brighter, and more beautiful city!